cocktailpeanut/deus/README.md

 Next, move in to the server folder with `cd server`, and install the server:

 ```
+# create a venv
 python -m venv env
 source env/bin/activate

+# Install the correct version of pytorch for your machine
 npx torchcraft
+pip install -r torchcraft.txt

+# Install the rest of the requirements
 pip install -r requirements.txt
 ```